Funding By Nife_Writes, Founder & Team Lead, NSBC ·Published July 1, 2026 ·12 min read ·Last updated 2026-07-01

 A business plan cost in Nigeria in 2026 is not a single number.
 It is a spectrum from 5,000 Naira to over 1,500,000 Naira, and where you land should be decided by one thing: the funding decision the plan is built to win.
 Size the plan to the prize.
 Pay for the financial depth, research, and revisions your specific reader demands, and refuse to pay for the ones they do not.

-If you want a plan that is professionally written, built around your real business, and priced honestly from 9,700 Naira, that is exactly what we do.
-Bring us your target, whether it is a loan, a grant, an investor, or a visa, and we will build the plan that fits it and nothing you do not need.
+If you want a plan that is written by senior consultants, built around your real business, and engineered to get funded, that is exactly what we do, from 150,000 Naira.
+Bring us your target, whether it is a loan, a grant, an investor, or a visa, and we will build the plan that wins it.
 For more founder playbooks on funding and growth, browse the rest of our news and insights.

 Tell us your funding target and we will build a plan sized to win it: the right tier, the right financial depth, no padding.
-Professional, tailored, and priced honestly.
+Senior-consultant written, tailored to your business, and built to get approved.

 Start Your Business Plan See Our Services